eponae/books-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run different tasks with npm.
+If you don't have npm install : [Install Node and npm](https://www.npmjs.com/get-npm).

 ### `npm start`